WalterSmuts/generic_singleton/README.md

 }

 fn main() {
-    // This call will create the AnyMap and the MyPrivateHashMap<i32> and do the multiplication multiply_with_cache::<u32>(10, 10);
+    // This call will create the AnyMap and the HashMap<i32> and do the multiplication multiply_with_cache::<u32>(10, 10);
-    // This call will only retrieve the value of the multiplication from MyPrivateHashMap<i32>
+    // This call will only retrieve the value of the multiplication from HashMap<i32>
     multiply_with_cache::<u32>(10, 10);

-    // This call will create a second MyPrivateHashMap< and do the multiplication multiply_with_cache::<i32>(-1, -10);
+    // This call will create a second HashMap< and do the multiplication multiply_with_cache::<i32>(-1, -10);
-    // This call will only retrieve the value of the multiplication from MyPrivateHashMap multiply_with_cache::<i32>(-1, -10);
+    // This call will only retrieve the value of the multiplication from HashMap multiply_with_cache::<i32>(-1, -10);
 }
 ```